-We’ve compiled some of the best DIY spring cleaning tips so you can deep clean your house and make it sparkle all year round.
+We’ve compiled some of the best DIY spring cleaning tips so you can declutter and deep clean your house to make it sparkle all year round.

 Spring cleaning tips